Skip to main content

 Warning: provideCredentials is called from a separate thread.
 Your implementation must be thread-safe; any access to shared state in this scope must be synchronized.
 It may also be called multiple times in multi-step flows.
 See provideCredentials Behaviour for details on field IDs, multi-step flows, and error propagation.

-IdpSdkInteractionInterface — provideCredentials (Kotlin)
+IdpSdkInteractionInterface — provideCredentials (Android/Kotlin)

 class ActivationHandler {